MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 | Manage device security with rules for apps and processes | [**Policies (CSPs)**](hololens-csp-policy-overview.md) | IT Admins can define and implement policy settings using an existing list of supported Policy CSPs on HoloLens 2. |
 | Manage how a device connects to the internet | [**Network and Connectivity**](hololens-certificates-network.md) | Use certificate-based authentication to access Wi-Fi, VPNs, or internal resources. |

-Learn about [Licensing Requirements] (hololens-licenses-requirements.md) for the above solutions.
+Learn about [Licensing Requirements](hololens-licenses-requirements.md) for the above solutions.

 ## Next Steps
 > [!div class="nextstepaction"]